 This is my passion, and I’m so grateful I get to share it with you!

 If you need a hand figuring out how to make food and nutrition work for you, give me a call.
 We can chat for a few minutes to see if I can help.
-Sometimes you can't figure it out on your own, and if you're at the point where you know you're done trying it on your own, hiring me might be your next step.
+Sometimes you can't figure it out on your own, but I love that you are trying.
+If you're at the point where you know you've tried everything you can, hiring me might be your next step.

 Enjoy your week, friends!